6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 5. Lifestyle Changes

-Making some lifestyle changes can help you get a better handle on your symptoms.
+Making some lifestyle changes may help you get a better handle on your symptoms.

 Moisturizing Regularly

 Using moisturizers, creams, and ointments can help soothe itching and dryness and prevent your psoriasis from getting worse.
-Moisturizers work by trapping water in the skin and maintaining the skin’s natural barrier.
-The regular application of moisturizers can promote healing in skin affected by psoriasis.
-Thicker and greasier ointments may be more effective, as they are more protective of the skin barrier.
+Moisturizers help trap water in the skin and maintain the skin’s natural barrier.
+Regularly applying moisturizers can promote healing in skin affected by psoriasis.
+Thicker and greasier ointments may be more effective because they’re more protective of the skin barrier.

 Changing Your Diet

-There is no specific diet that helps everyone with psoriasis, but many physicians and researchers recommend a balanced diet with plenty of fresh fruit and vegetables, whole grains, and unsaturated fats.
+No specific diet helps everyone with psoriasis, but many physicians and researchers recommend a balanced diet with plenty of fresh fruit and vegetables, whole grains, and unsaturated fats.

 People with psoriasis have a higher risk of developing health conditions such as diabetes, osteoporosis, and heart disease.
 A balanced, nutritious diet can help lower the risk.
-Some people with psoriatic disease report reduced symptoms after adopting a gluten-free diet or an anti-inflammatory diet, although there is no single diet that has been proven to slow or cure psoriasis.
+Some people with psoriatic disease report reduced symptoms after adopting a gluten-free diet or an anti-inflammatory diet, although no single diet has been shown to slow or cure psoriasis.

 Exercising